BroadcastChannel transport

 addWiretap() sees every message on the bus — both local publishes and messages arriving

-from other tabs via the transport.
+from other tabs via either transport.
 The activity log in the demo is 100% wiretap with no

 duplication from the subscribers.